 EMBRACE THE RISK

 Be willing to be a fool.
 Don’t let your fear of showing too much censor your words.
 Unfetter your emotions, your memories, your pain, and your joy.
 Let it spill onto the page.
 Put your heart and soul on the line.
 Embrace the risk.
 It will change your life.
-And, if you’re lucky, you’ll make . . . magic.
+And, if you risk magic, if you’re lucky, you find . . . magic.